wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Affairs in the north — skirmishes— battle of Jfrenchtown, on the river Raisin — capture of Gen. Winchester's army — massacre of
+Affairs in the north--skirmishes--battle of Jfrenchtown, on the river Raisin--capture of Gen. Winchester's army--massacre of
 American prisoners.